william-coronado/resume_op/output/resume-813d4632c66ccbc2.txt.md

 **References are available on request.**
 ```

-### Key Changes Made:
-- Emphasized AI/ML skills and experience in line with the job description.
-- Highlighted relevant projects and responsibilities that align with the requirements for the Senior Data Scientist role.
+This version of your resume emphasizes your relevant skills and experiences that align with the job description for the Senior Data Scientist position, while maintaining a professional tone and clarity.
-- Incorporated keywords and phrases from the job description to enhance alignment and visibility.
-- Maintained a professional tone while ensuring clarity and conciseness.